Travel insurance is a great idea when you are setting off on a great adventure.

-Right after the pandemic, Covid insurance was required just to prevent the system getting overwhelmed by foreigners during the health crisis.
+During the pandemic, in an unprecedented move, Argentina required Covid insurance for visitors to enter the country.
+It was a pre-emptive measure to keep the system from getting overwhelmed during the health crisis.

-Now, travel insurance is no longer required to enter the country but many travelers like to secure it for peace of mine.
+Now, travel insurance is no longer required to enter the country but it’s a small investment that can provide major peace of mind for adventurous travelers.

 It proved to be unnecessary as few travelers had serious cases and anyway, vaccines were given out freely and abundantly — even to visitors.
 Even now — anyone eager for a booster can head to any local vaccination center to get a jab for free.